 Our office supports our campus content management system (CMS) using Drupal.
 Drupal is an open-source platform on which we build new websites and maintain existing sites.
 Utilizing the power Drupal we are able to build websites quickly, allowing editors to easily update their own content.
 We offer bi-monthly training sessions on how to use Drupal and keep your site compliant with universal accessibility guidelines that govern everyone’s ability to access information on a website.

-Spring 2019 Drupal Web Training sessions will soon open for registration.
+Fall 2019 Drupal Web Training sessions are now open for registration.
 Seating is limited, so please register at your earliest convenience.

 Prior to attending a training session you must have a Drupal site ready to launch.
 Important Note: Each attendee must have their supervising administrator (i.e. MPP, Chair etc.) submit a Content Editor Permission Request form.
 On the form you will be able to select the date you would like to attend from a list of available dates.
 Contact Rob Garcia at email@example.com for more information about Drupal web training.